Joncherey

-Joncherey (/fr/) is a commune in the Territoire de Belfort department in Bourgogne-Franche-Comté in northeastern France that is known for being the place where the Skirmish at Joncherey, the first battle on the Western Front happened.
+Joncherey (/fr/; Frainc-Comtou: Djoncheré) is a commune in the Territoire de Belfort department in Bourgogne-Franche-Comté in northeastern France that is known for being the place where the Skirmish at Joncherey, the first battle on the Western Front of World War I happened.

 History

 Start of World War I

 The first fatalities on the Western Front of World War I occurred in this village on 2 August 1914 at 9:59 am, one day before the formal declaration of war between Germany and France.
-French corporal Jules André Peugeot was stationed in the village of Joncherey, southeast of Belfort, when he challenged a German army patrol, which had crossed the border few hours earlier.
+French corporal Jules-André Peugeot was stationed in the village of Joncherey, southeast of Belfort, when he challenged a German army patrol, which had crossed the border few hours earlier.
 Peugeot commanded the Germans to stop and declared them under arrest.
 In response, the German officer commanding the patrol, Albert Mayer, pulled out his revolver and fired, hitting Peugeot in the shoulder.
 Despite his wound, Peugeot fired with his pistol at Mayer but missed.
 Peugeot's comrades then fired repeatedly at Mayer, shooting him first in the stomach and then in the head, killing him.
 Peugeot, severely wounded, returned to his billet, where he died from his injuries at 10:37 am.